Tom-Sui/SC2002Assignment/README.md

 ```

 <h2>Upload your code to github</h2>
+Do note that do not direct push your work to the main branch, the main branch is leave for finalized parts.
+Update your new changes to a different branch and merge that branch to main if finalized

 ```
 git push
 ```

 * Make sure select correct branch, you will be able to see the changes in the github page